MarkoNovi/chrome_downloader/README.md

-# chrome_downloader
+# chromedriver_downloader
-download appropriate chromedriver version
+download the appropriate chromedriver version using only preinstalled libraries